Hints and Reminders for Daily Deposits

 The Deposit Ticket

 The deposit ticket books come in triplicate.
-One copy should be included in the deposit bag.
+The white copy should be included in the deposit bag.
 One copy should be attached to the IRIS document for entry into the CV.
 One copy should be maintained by your office/department for departmental records.

 The amount of cash listed should be broken down by coin and currency.
 All checks should be listed individually either on a deposit ticket or on an attached list.
 If a list is attached, a copy should be included with all three copies of the deposit ticket and the total of the checks should be written on the deposit ticket.
 Only one deposit ticket per bag.